Program Director: Julie Grubaugh, MPH, CHES

 There are advantages to declaring the minor early as opposed to later:

-- DARS tracks their progress on the minor to confirm the student is progressing as they wish
+- The Degree Audit System (DARS) tracks your progress on the minor to confirm you are progressing as you wish

-- Once minor coursework is completed, the DARS confirms that it will be reflected in their graduation documents
+- Once minor coursework is completed, the DARS confirms that it will be reflected in your graduation documents

 - Allows the Department of Public Health to gauge student interest in public health courses and assure that enough course offerings are available